appeler/ethnicolr/README.rst

 -----------------------

 If you picked a random individual with last name 'Smith' from the US in 2010
-and asked us to guess this person's race, the best guess would be based on what is available from the aggregated Census file.
+and asked us to guess this person's race (measured as crudely as by the census), the best guess would be based on what is available from the aggregated Census file.
 It is the Bayes Optimal Solution.
 So what good are last name only predictive models for?
-A few things---guessing the race of people in different years, (than when the census was conducted if some assumptions hold), people in different countries (again if some assumptions hold), when names are slightly different (again with some assumptions), etc.
+A few things---if you want to impute ethnicity at a more granular level, guess the race of people in different years (than when the census was conducted if some assumptions hold), guess the race of people in different countries (again if some assumptions hold), when names are slightly different (again with some assumptions), etc.
 The big benefit comes from when both the first name and last name is known.